fabsenet/blog_en/source/_posts/2014/11-26-encrypt-all-the-things-and-this-blog.md

 *   www.fabse.net
 *   blog.fabse.net

-Because of the non-standard subdomain “blog” you need either a wildcard certificate or a multi-domain certificate and as it turns out, both are quite expensive.
+Because of the non-standard subdomain "blog" you need either a wildcard certificate or a multi-domain certificate and as it turns out, both are quite expensive.
 The reasonable priced certificates will only secure a single domain with and without the www, so I had to move my blog.

 This was a thing, I had planned anyway for a while.
 Because I want my blog to be only one part of my web site and this should be reflected in the URL as well.
 So long story short, the plan of action was: